ereznewman/GA4_simulation/README.md

 /data (folder) — CSV files containing the dataset for import:

-users.csv

-products.csv

-sessions.csv

-events.csv
+users.csv, products.csv, sessions.csv, events.csv

-**Data
-**
+**Data**

 This project includes simulated GA4 data exported as CSV files located in the /data folder.

 CSV files:

 users.csv — User profiles and IDs

-products.csv — Product catalog with categories and prices

-sessions.csv — Session records including timestamps and traffic sources

-events.csv — Event logs tracking user interactions
+products.csv — Product catalog with categories and prices sessions.csv — Session records including timestamps and traffic sources events.csv — Event logs tracking user interactions

 To set up the database:

--Create the tables by running 00_create_tables.sql in PostgreSQL (e.g., via pgAdmin).
+1.Create the tables by running 00_create_tables.sql in PostgreSQL (e.g., via pgAdmin).

--Import the CSV files into their corresponding tables using PostgreSQL's COPY command or pgAdmin import tool.
+2.Import the CSV files into their corresponding tables using PostgreSQL's COPY command or pgAdmin import tool.

--Run the analysis queries from the respective .sql files.
+3.Run the analysis queries from the respective .sql files.